 It is possible to limit the amount of time that light is effectively collected (integration time) within each scan period by using an electronic shutter function.
 The integration time always ends at the same time as the line.
-The start of the integration time should thus be selected to match the intended duration.
+The start of the integration time should thus be selected for each channel to match the intended durations.